raiyan-fr/Web3_ATM/README.md

    - `getATMContract`: Creates an instance of the smart contract using ethers.js.
    - `getBalance`: Retrieves the user's balance from the smart contract.
    - `deposit` and `withdraw`: Interact with the smart contract to deposit and withdraw funds.
+   - `depositHistory` and `withdrawHistory`: Interact with the smart contract to give deposit and withdraw history.
    - `initUser`: Renders different UI elements based on the user's MetaMask status, account connection, and balance.

 5. **Lifecycle and Rendering:**